mroqa/wgs2023/README.md

-A a complete code for dash app showing a decade review of world data.
+A complete code for dash app showing a decade review of world data.